 A few things are possible:

-2. Your soil may have come in contact with a liquid other than water.
+2. Your potting soil may have come in contact with a liquid other than water

-If your soil is low quality or you’ve had your plant for at least 12 months, it may time to replace the soil.
+If your soil is low quality or you’ve had your plant for at least 12 months, it may time to replace the mix.

 Root rot can create foul odors too, caused by overwatering your plant over time.
 Rot is easy to spot on the plant itself.
-Cut away rotted parts of the plant.
+Prune away rotted parts of the plant.
 If no rot is visible on the plant itself, it may be on the roots.
-Unpot your plant and look for blackened roots — this indicates rot.
+Unpot your plant and look for blackened roots ? this indicates rot.
 If mild, simply trim the rotted roots away and repot your plant.
-Plants with all-over root rot are harder to recover.
-As an example, Rosette-form plants tend to never recover from root rot.
+Plants with all-over root rot are harder to recover and might need to be tossed.

-If you notice a white crust forming inside your pot, it could be normal mineral buildup that occurs over time, a sign of over-fertilization or mold (this means you have healthy soil).
-White crust is generally harmless, meaning you don’t have to get rid of it, but if you want to, you can dilute lemon juice or vinegar in water (a 1 to 5 ratio) to effectively and naturally dissolve the salts.
-Water alone will not get rid of buildup.
+If you notice a white crust forming inside your pot, it could be normal mineral buildup that occurs over time, a sign of over-fertilization or mold (a natural consequence of healthy soil).
+White crust is generally harmless, meaning you don’t have to get rid of it, but if you want to, you can dilute lemon juice or vinegar in water to effectively and naturally dissolve the salts.

-Much like white crust, mushrooms (Basidiomycetes) are generally not harmful fungi.
+Much like white crust, mushrooms are generally not harmful fungi.
 If you see some mushroom growth, you have a healthy, diverse soil.
 Mushrooms are known to form beneficial relationships with plants and they have learned to coexist in the wild.
-We recommend leaving the fungi as is, in the soil.
-If mushrooms are unsightly, your best bet is changing the soil completely.
+We recommend leaving the fungi as is, but if the mushrooms are unsightly, you can pull them out.
 This is only somewhat effective as there may be residual mycelium invisibly dispersed throughout the soil and may regenerate new mushrooms.
 To avoid future mushroom growth, keep your new soil drier, as fungus thrives in consistently moist conditions.